Interval Timer

 Share: Facebook X WhatsApp LinkedIn Reddit

-Reasons why an Interval Timer is the Most helpful Fitness Tool You Are Using Wrong.
+Why an Interval Timer Is the Most Useful Fitness Tool You Are Not Using Correctly

 The majority of individuals who exercise manually will restart their stopwatch between sets, will always look at the phone or simply forget the number of rounds.
 All three problems are solved with the help of an interval timer.
 You set your work time, rest time and number of rounds once and the timer automatically changes the phases and counts your rounds.
 Your all your mind concentrates on the work-out and not on the timing.